Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/docs/AUTH.md

 You can name them as you want.

-To create a new Group, follow [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal#create-a-basic-group-and-add-members).
+To create a new Group, follow [Create a basic group and add members using Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups#create-a-basic-group-and-add-members).

 ## Register an application

 Follow the steps below to register new application.

-1. Go to "App registrations" menu in Azure AD portal.
+1. Go to "App registrations" menu in Microsoft Entra admin center.

 1. Click "New registration".